mckay1818/rock-paper-scissors/README.md

 While building this game, I gained experience implementing many front-end development skills, including:
  - **Algorithmic Problem Solving:** Prior to writing code, created and refined a high-level algorithm to understand the needed game flow
  - **Using Git and Github:** Gained hands-on experience with Git workflow and executed common Git commands in the terminal and VS Code's SCM; Created and managed a Github repo for this project
- - **DOM Manipulation:** Used DOM methods to make an interactive UI -**Callback Functions:** Married JavaScript callback functions to DOM event listeners to create an event-driven game
+ - **DOM Manipulation:** Used DOM methods to make an interactive UI
+ - **Callback Functions:** Married JavaScript callback functions to DOM event listeners to create an event-driven game